BzZ7t/Zeds-Stream-Deck-Profiles/Lethal Company/README.md

 # Lethal Company Profile
 Mostly for use of the terminal

-Currently contains the shop, will add moons and soon
+Currently contains the shop and moons as of LC V40

-I will also try to keep this updated as the game gets more items added
+I will also try to keep this updated as the game gets more items/moons added